 - 2/3 cup low sodium broth chicken or vegetable

 - 1 bay leaf

 - Salt and pepper to taste

-- Prep work – Cut root end and dark green top off of leek and discard.
+- Prep work: Slice bacon crosswise into thin strips.
+Cut root end and dark green top off of leek and discard.
 Slice leek in half lengthwise.
 Run leek halves under cold water to remove any sand and dirt.
+Dry.
 Lay them flat on a cutting board and chop thinly crosswise.
 Cut cabbage in half through the root, lay halves flat on a cutting board and slice crosswise into thin ribbons.
-You will need 4 cups of loosely packed cabbage.
-Chop turkey bacon crosswise into thin strips.
+You will need 4 cups of packed cabbage.

-- In a large sauté or fry pan, heat olive oil over medium heat.
-When oil is hot, turn heat down and add leek and carrot and cook about 2 minutes, stirring, until softened.
+- In a large sauté or fry pan over medium heat, cook bacon until crisp.
+Remove bacon pieces and drain on paper towels reserving 1 tablespoon of bacon drippings in pan.
+Wipe the rest from the pan.
+Add olive oil to pan.
+Heat oil over medium heat.
+Add leek an carrot and cook about 2 minutes, stirring, until softened.
 Add garlic and cook 1 minute longer.
-Add bacon and cook about 1-2 minutes, stirring.

-- To pan, add cabbage, broth, thyme and bay leaf.
+- Add cabbage to the pan along with broth, thyme and bay leaf.
 Stir and turn to coat vegetables well with broth and juices.
-Sprinkle wtih a little salt and pepper.
-Cover pan with a tight lid and cook until cabbage is soft and wilted, about 7 minutes.
+Sprinkle with a little salt and pepper.
+Add bacon.
+Cover pan with a lid and cook until cabbage is soft and wilted, about 7 minutes.
 Taste to determine if cabbage is done enough for you.
 If you would prefer it softer, cover and cook for another 1-2 minutes.
-Remove bay leaf before serving and add salt and pepper if desired after tasting.
+Remove bay leaf before serving.